A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: Pseudo-likelihood approach

-see, e.g., Viechtbauer \cite{viechtbauer2005} and Chapter 7 in Schwarzer et al. \cite{schwarzer2015}.\\ The maximum pseudo-likelihood estimator $\boldsymbol{\widehat{\theta}}$ follows an asymptotically normal distribution, with a sandwich estimate of the variance/covariance matrix in order take into account $i)$ the working independence assumption and $ii)$ the uncertainty related to the estimation of the within-study variances in (\ref{est:wi_sigma}).
-See, for example, Chen et al. \cite{chen2017composite} and references therein.
-In particular, the sandwich estimator of the variance/covariance matrix \cite{liang1986longitudinal,kauermann2001note,mancl2001covariance} of $\boldsymbol{\widehat{\theta}}$ is
+where $\COV(\boldsymbol{\widehat{\theta}})$ can be estimated using the sandwich formula.
+In this way, both the variability associated to the working independence assumption and the uncertainty related to the estimation of the within-study variances in $\Omega_K^{pseudo}$ can be taken into account.
+The sandwich estimator of the covariance matrix (\cite{liang1986longitudinal,kauermann2001note,mancl2001covariance}) of $\boldsymbol{\widehat{\theta}}$ is obtained as

 where